 It’s not unusual for you as an adult to recognize fighting these symptoms most of your life.
 But until you’re diagnosed with ADD or ADHD, you may be able to not recognize your illness or put the symptoms into context.
-If you’re in NJ, FL or NY, trust the experienced psychiatrists at Online Psychiatrists to get to the correct diagnosis and receive the best ADHD treatment online for adults, children, and toddlers.
+If you’re in NYC, NJ, or FL trust the experienced psychiatrists at Online Psychiatrists to get the correct diagnosis and receive the best ADHD treatment online for adults, children, and toddlers.

 The symptoms you exhibit during your consultation point your psychiatrist toward the type of ADHD you have.
-Then you both select the most appropriate treatment option.
+Then you both select the most appropriate treatment option, including ADHD online treatment.
 Your symptoms indicate one of the three types of ADHD: